Protect local brewers, stop the tax hike

 - For brewers that produce up to 5,000 hectolitres (hl) a year (approximately 900,000 pints) it means a 50% reduction in the duty they pay.
 Above 5,000hl brewers pay beer duty on a sliding scale, up to the same 100% rate that global brewers pay.

-- The Treasury announced on 21 July 2020 that the threshold that 50% duty starts would be reduced from 5,000hl to 2,100hl – a tax rise for every small brewery that produces between 2,100 and 5,000hl – at least 150 small businesses around the UK.
+- The Treasury announced on 21 July 2020 that the threshold that the 50% duty level would be reduced from 5,000hl to 2,100hl – a tax rise for every small brewery that produces between 2,100 and 5,000hl – at least 150 small businesses around the UK.

 - Small breweries will have to pay more but at this time we do not know by how much as the consultation has been delayed until the Autumn and publication of the tax model until after consultation has concluded.
 This is creating grave uncertainty for small businesses trying to survive as we emerge from the Covid pandemic.

 - Larger more profitable breweries have campaigned that their smaller competitors should have relief removed, but more relief given to them.
 This is a ‘reverse Robin Hood’ – taking from small breweries and giving to the large.

 - They also intend to put in on a ‘cash basis’ instead of a percentage which will erode the support small breweries receive over time.

 - Small breweries have seen their sales reduced by 82% during lockdown and have not received the same package of support as the wider hospitality sector during the Covid crisis such as the Business Rates holiday or £25,000 grant.

 - That the Treasury reverse the decision to raise the duty paid by brewers between 2,100hl and 5,000hl.
 Reducing the point at which brewers start to pay more beer tax to 2,100hl threatens the future of the craft beer industry, threatens local jobs and harms consumer choice.